SabeehDanish/RandomMota/README.md

 - 🌱 I’m currently learning Java, more specifically, game design in Java.
 - 📫 How to reach me: Sabeehdanish06@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: My dream job as a young kid was to work for Naughty Dog and work on a game with them.
+- ⚡ Fun fact: My dream job as a young kid was to work for Naughty Dog (game studio) and work on a game with them.
 Maybe in the future my dream will come true!

 <!---
 RandomMota/RandomMota is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.